GHALCA Election: Vetting of candidates fixed for Wednesday

 Edna Quagrin and Anita Wiredu will be contesting for one slot on the council as well.

-The candidates will undergo integrity checks by the election committee and have their nomination papers scrutinised by the oversight panel.
+The candidates will undergo integrity checks by the election committee and have their nomination papers scrutinized by the oversight panel.

-The election panel expects to ‘formally admit and declare the candidates who are eligible for the office of GHALCA.
+The election panel expects to ‘formally audit and declare the candidates who are eligible for the office of GHALCA.

 The election will be held on January 21, 2021, in Accra.

-The election panel is headed by former Ghana FA vice-president Fred Pappoe with Inter Allies vice-president Delali Senaye and Enam Dzakpasu as members with veteran Oduro Nyarko serving as member secretary.
+The selection panel is headed by former Ghana FA vice-president, Fred Pappoe with Inter Allies vice-president Delali Senaye and Enam Dzakpasu as members with veteran Oduro Nyarko serving as member secretary.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.